Picovoice/leopard/demo/flutter/README.md

 ## Usage

-Before launching the app, use the copy_assets.sh script to copy the cheetah demo model file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).
+Before launching the app, use the copy_assets.sh script to copy the leopard demo model file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).

 Run the following command from [demo/flutter](/demo/flutter) to build and deploy the demo to your device:
 ```console